 More than 85% of the Wofford student body receives some type of financial support (including loans, scholarships, grants, and work study); 51% receive need-based financial aid.
 The majority of Wofford students would be unable to attend Wofford without aid.

-May I restrict a scholarship?
+May I restrict a scholarship or professorship?

 The college offers two opportunities to establish an endowed scholarship: